 Women in the trenches: stories of war reporting

-Please join us at Georgetown University's undergraduate journalism program's latest event: “Women in the Trenches: Stories of Female War Correspondents."
-This event brings together three highly accomplished journalists with years of experiencing reporting from some of the most dangerous areas of the world, including Iraq, West Africa and the cartel-infested jungles of South America.
-These women will discuss the unique challenges and dangers facing female correspondents operating in conflict zones.
+On Thursday, April 26, 2018 Georgetown University's undergraduate journalism department hosted “Women in the Trenches: Stories of Female War Correspondents."
+This event brought together three highly accomplished journalists with years of experiencing reporting from some of the most dangerous areas of the world, including Iraq, West Africa and the cartel-infested jungles of South America.
+These women discussed the unique challenges and dangers facing female correspondents operating in conflict zones.

 *Cami McCormick, CBS News correspondent